moonshine-software/doc/en/security/authentication.md

 <a name="custom-user-fields"></a>
 ## Custom user fields and profile

-MoonShine allows you to customize the user fields used for authentication and profile:
+MoonShine allows you to customize the user fields used for authentication and profile.

 ```php
 $config